urbanairship/technical-blog/AirshipUITesting.md

 _By Nate Wittstock_

-In previous posts we discussed our transition from drive.js to tape; these posts covered the transition between test runners, how we replaced built-in mocking functionalities that drive.js provided, and the implications for how our tests and modules were written.
+Above, we discussed our transition from drive.js to tape; these posts covered the transition between test runners, how we replaced built-in mocking functionalities that drive.js provided, and the implications for how our tests and modules were written.
 At this point, the state of our world was:

 * tape as our test harness
 * sinon for xhr mocking